harvard-acc/EdgeBERT/README.md

 ## Directory structure

-* `hw/cmod/include/*.h` contains header files for functions and classes from EdgeBERT
+* `hw/cmod/include/*.h` contains header files for functions and classes used in the EdgeBERT hardware accelerator
-* `hw/cmod/<module>` sub-directories contain EdgeBERT SystemC modules
+* `hw/cmod/<module>` sub-directories contain EdgeBERT HW SystemC modules
 * `hw/matchlib` library of synthesizable hardware components from NVIDIA

 * `sw/Entropy_LUT` contains the entropy datasets and a notebook to train the entropy prediction LUT (as well as a sample pretrained LUT)